nathanstitt/formial/README.md

   Form state will reset to this whenever value changes.
 Note that setting "value" does not exactly match the normal behavior of a controlled input.
 The form state can still be modified but will reset to value whenever it's changed.

+## Styling

+The editor is styled using styled-components but also assigns class names to elements to they can be overridden.
+The controls on the editor default to assigning elements bootstrap classes.

+The form renderer does not include any styles by itself.
+The demo loads the bootstrap 5 alpha styles on the page in order to show what's possible.

+## Raison d'être

+Formial was written for use by the [MyClientSpot](https://myclientspot.com/) project management application.
+Customers can use it to easily build or customize premade forms and then embed them in their websites to feed data into their workflows.
+It was important that the builder be easy to use and the rendering be very lightweight since it's intended to be loaded onto foreign websites.

+Other form builders that were evaluated:

+* https://github.com/Draggable/formeo - was almost perfect but the editor's drag and drop seemed a little hard to use, and it wasn't easy to customize.
+I went pretty far with it, and even contributed a few PR's to the project though.

+* https://github.com/andrewhathaway/Winterfell - very powerful forms, but no builder, and project hasn't been updated in a few years.
+I considered using it's schema for the builder but ultimately decided it was too complex.

+* https://github.com/blackjk3/react-form-builder - almost what I was looking for but seemed only semi-maintained and had quite a few complex inputs that were unwanted.
+The rendering was a pretty large JS bundle.

 ## License